xiaoxiae/Robotics-Simplified-Website/docs/preface.md

 However, since the purpose of the code on this website is educational and not to serve as a part of a codebase, I would argue that it is fine to use them to such extent.

-## Running the code
-All of the code on this website has been tested on a [VEX EDR](https://www.vexrobotics.com/vexedr) robot programmed in Python using [RobotMesh](https://www.robotmesh.com/).
-If you want to try out the code yourself, doing the same would be the easiest way -- all you'd have to do is substitute the made-up classes and methods for real ones from the vex library and run the code.

 Modified {% last_modified_at %B %-d, %Y %}
 {: .fs-2 style="text-align: right;" }